well1791/belief-systems/chapters/chapter01.md

 Let's imagine that I'm walking through the forest and see some strange fruit for the first time, it looks good on the outside and it smells sweet.
 Next, let's say I dare to have a test of the fruit, and it's simply delicious.
 Ok, let's stop just right there, in that precise moment I'm not certain how can that fruit affect my health, and that's the kind of information that we can get through consiousness.
 If the fruit were to be poisonous it'll probably be too late to do anything but, if I were to research before acting the results were different.

-Again, sense perception will always be the first interface to help us associate reality but, we can't simply say we believe of something just because we can perceive it with our basic senses, there are situations that requires more than just basic perception, such situations depend mostly on consciousness.
+Again, sense perception will always be the first interface to help us associate reality but, we can't simply say we believe in something just because we can perceive it with our basic senses, there are situations that requires more than just basic perception, such situations depend mostly on consciousness.

 ### When does something becomes real?